MANAGEMENT DISCUSSIONS AND ANALYSIS

 ADEQUACY OF INTERNAL CONTROL

-Your Company has effective and adequate internal control system in combination withdelegation of powers.
+Your Company has effective and adequate internal control systems in combination withdelegation of powers.
 The control system is also supported by internal audits andmanagement reviews with documented policies and procedures.

 M/s.
-S. Vasudevan & Associates are the Internal Auditors to continuously monitorand strengthen the financial control procedures in line with the growth operations of theCompany.
+Kailash Jain & Associates are the Internal Auditors to continuously monitorand strengthen the financial control procedures in line with the growth operations of theCompany.

 The particulars required to be given in terms of section 134 of the Companies Act 2013and its Companies (Accounts) Rules 2014 regarding conservation of Energy TechnologyAbsorption Foreign Exchange Earnings and Foreign Exchange outgo are not applicable toyour Company.
 Similarly the Central government has not prescribed the maintenance of CostRecords under Section 148 (1) of the Act.
 Further there is no significant and materialorders were passed by the regulators or courts or tribunals impacting the going Concernstatus and Company's operations in future.
 An application was filed by the EXIM Bank Ltdunder Section 7 of the IBC 2016 before NCLT/Chennai and same is pending before the saidforum.

 The Directors wish to place on record their sincere thanks and gratitude to all itsShareholders Bond holders Bankers State Governments Central Government and itsagencies statutory bodies suppliers and customers for their continued co-operation andexcellent support extended to the Company from time to time.